 Chill the Cookie Dough for 3 Hours

-I wrote a post on how to prevent cookies from over-spreading.
+I wrote a post on how to prevent cookies from spreading.
 If you have trouble with your cookies spreading, I highly recommend reviewing it.
 My #1 tip is to chill the cookie dough.
+This is imperative with many of my cookie recipes, like chocolate chip cookies.
 Since this cookie dough (and the baked cookies) is so soft, you actually need to chill the cookie dough twice.
 It sounds more dreadful than it actually is.

 - First Chill is 1 Hour: After you mix together the cookie dough, cover it and place it in the refrigerator for 1 hour.
 Do yourself a favor and make the cookie dough the night before, so it’s one less step to do the day you bake the cookies.
 Roll the dough into balls, roll into crushed peanuts, then indent them.